Yashraj0241/Next-word-prediction/README.md

 ---

 ## **Results**
-- Achieved [Insert Accuracy]% accuracy on the training dataset after 100 epochs.
+- Achieved 99.30 % accuracy on the training dataset after 100 epochs.
 - Predictions are made with reasonable accuracy based on the input sequence.

 ---

-## **Future Improvements**
-- Experiment with different NLP models (e.g., Transformer-based architectures).
-- Use a larger and more diverse dataset for better generalization.
-- Integrate the model with a Flask/Django web application for deployment.

----

-## **License**
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.